thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 **Logging** is the act of keeping records of the events or computed values that occur within a program.
 In the simplest case, these records are displayed in the console or persisted to a log file.
 When your program uses the `console.log()` function, it's logging.

 **Debugging** is the act of using a dedicated tool, called a debugger, to pause and step through a running program and inspect its behavior.
 A debugger is a powerful tool that helps developers visualize how a running program executes.
+And in this lesson, you'll use Chrome's [built-in debugger](https://developer.chrome.com/devtools/docs/javascript-debugging).

-In this lesson, you'll use Chrome and its [built-in debugger](https://developer.chrome.com/devtools/docs/javascript-debugging) to pause and inspect a running program.
 For example, create an `lunch.html` file and add the following code to it.

 ```html
 <script>